Tides of Time at the Heritage Centre

 Carrick-on-Suir Heritage Centre is co-funded by the Government of Ireland and the European Union through the EU Just Transition Fund.

-Carrick-on-Suir Heritage Centre Redevelopment begins
+Carrick-on-Suir Heritage Centre Redevelopment Underway

 PROJECT DESCRIPTION: The Carrick-on-Suir Heritage Centre is embarking on a major transformation following the award of €352,647 in grant funding under Fáilte Ireland’s Regenerative Tourism and Placemaking Scheme, co-funded by the EU Just Transition Fund and the Government of Ireland.
 Currently titled “Tides of Time”, the project will create an immersive interpretive experience that positions the Heritage Centre as a dynamic cultural and visitor hub at the meeting point of Tipperary, Waterford, and Kilkenny.